whatthehecker/switch-bot/controller/serial_protocol.md

   - R: Right joystick

 ## Special commands
-- `T`: Test the connection.
-If received by the controller, it prints `SwitchBot version XXX` where `XXX` is a version identifier.
+- `V`: Test the connection.
+If received by the controller, it prints `SwitchBot controller version XXX` where `XXX` is a version identifier.
 Use this command to check whether everything is working correctly.

 ## Command examples
 - `HA`: Start holding down the A button.
 Does nothing if A was already held.